norcams/docs-enduser/docs/terraform-part5.rst

 Creating DNS records
 --------------------

-In this example we create 3 records in the "tralala.no" zone:
+In this example we create 3 records in the "test.com" zone:

 #.
 An **A** record which poinst to a single IPv4 address for
-   "test01.tralala.no"
+   "test01.test.com"
 #.
 An **AAAA** record which points to a single IPv6 address for
-   "test01.tralala.no"
+   "test01.test.com"
 #.
-A **CNAME** record (alias) "www" which points to "test01.tralala.no"
+A **CNAME** record (alias) "www" which points to "test01.test.com"

 The record resources are specified in the :ref:`recordset-tf` file
 below: